sumwale/keepassxc-unlock/README.md

 ```

-The setup will warn if TPM2 support cannot be detected and provide helpful suggestion.
+The setup will warn if TPM2 support cannot be detected and, if possible, provide helpful
-Further it will test these parameters for user confirmation and also register the
+suggestions.
+Further it will test these parameters for user confirmation and also
-keepassxc binary SHA512 checksum which is verified later before auto-unlocking.
+register the keepassxc binary SHA512 checksum which is verified later before
+auto-unlocking by the system service.

 That's it.
 Just logout then login again, and all the KeePassXC databases registered
 above will be automatically unlocked, and will continue being unlocked after a screen
-lock/unlock, a sleep/wakeup or other such events that may cause KeePassXC to lock
+unlock or other such events that may cause KeePassXC to lock automatically.
-automatically.

 ### Using custom screen lockers